Planning Opportunities During a Bear Market

 A bear market provides planning opportunities to add value to our client’s financial lives.
 With the most recent market selloff and constant bad news surrounding us, it can be easy to get distracted from our long-term investment objectives and become pessimistic.
 Investors are frustrated and scared, struggling to watch their retirement accounts values drop daily with the volatile swings.
 However, we cannot let this distract us from the fact that there can be some good through this bad.
 A bear market provides opportunities to add value to our client’s financial lives.
 There are three strategies that come to mind to take advantage of during stock market losses:

 In addition to the preferential tax treatment a Roth provides there also are also no Required Minimum Distributions (RMD) required.
 This can also be an efficient and beneficial estate transfer strategy if investors are interested in legacy planning.
 Due to the recent SECURE Act (Setting Every Community Up for Retirement Enhancement), non-spousal beneficiaries will need to withdraw the funds from a retirement account during a 10-year period following the death of the investor.
 This could cause a significant tax bill for the beneficiary.
-However, if taxes have been paid on a ROTH IRA, the beneficiary would be able to receive the funds tax free.
-Also, with the market down over 20% from its intra-year highs, now could be a good time to pay the lower taxes upfront and invest into the new retirement account at the discounted valuations.
+However, if taxes have been paid on a ROTH IRA, the beneficiary would be able to receive the funds tax-free.
+Also, with the market down over 20% from its intra-year highs, now could be a good time to pay the lower taxes upfront and invest in the new retirement account at the discounted valuations.

-Tax Loss Harvesting – Another strategy where an advisor can add value is by selling a security, or a fund, at a loss and “harvesting” it to offset potential gains.
+Another strategy where an advisor can add value is by selling a security, or a fund, at a loss and “harvesting” it to offset potential gains.
 The investor can repurchase one that is similar, but not substantially identical in order to avoid the wash sale and maintain preferential tax treatment.
 After offsetting the capital gains due to the losses, the investor can even use up to $3,000 annually against their ordinary income with the extra losses carried over into future years.

 In the example below from Charles Schwab, an investor in the 35% combined federal/state tax bracket might take advantage of a $25,000 loss of a security or fund, on an account with a $20,000 capital gain.
 They could apply $20,000 at their tax rate for $7,000 in potential taxes on the capital gains and then use $3,000 against ordinary income for the potential $8,050 in savings.
 The remaining could be applied to offset future gains.